 Reducing Water Consumption Outdoors

 Consider installing a rain barrel to catch rain for your lawn and/or garden.
 Weed your garden frequently; don’t waste water on weeds!
 Mulch your plants to help retain moisture in the soil.
 Install a drip irrigation system to water your plants and flowers rather than using a garden hose.
-If you must water with a hose, don’t do it mid-day.
+If you must water with a hose, attach sprinklers for garden use and don’t do it mid-day.
 It’s not good for your plants and you’ll lose too much water to evaporation.
+There are loads of inventions that help you reduce water use on your garden.
+You can find some at your local gardening shop.

 Choose grass seed that is appropriate to the climate where you live.
 If it’s an arid region, look for seed that is drought tolerant.
 If you live in the Desert Southwest, consider desert landscaping rather than a green lawn.